 New Zealand is monitoring recent developments in Myanmar closely.

-The Myanmar Military have declared a one-year state of emergency.
-ATM services, phone and internet connections across Myanmar have experienced disruptions.
+The Myanmar Military have declared a one-year state of emergency and martial law is in place in areas of Yangon and Mandalay.
+Phone and internet connections across Myanmar have experienced disruptions.
+There are also disruptions to basic services, including ATMs and public health, and more may follow.

 A night time curfew has been imposed across the country.
 Expect an increased security presence country-wide and possibly roadblocks in major cities.